The Only 3-Day Washington DC Itinerary You Need

 Walk around the Capitol Riverfront

-The atmospheric neighborhood on the water that is filled with historic brick warehouses-turned-restaurants didn’t really come into its own until the Nationals, the Major League Baseball team, moved into the neighborhood.
-Today the area is a fun to spend time in as it is crammed with entertaining street life, breweries, outdoor restaurants, and plenty of cafes.
+Lastly, the atmospheric neighborhood on the water is filled with historic brick warehouses turned restaurants.
+The area truly came into its own after the Nationals, the Major League Baseball team, moved in.
+Today, the area bustles with entertaining street life, breweries, outdoor restaurants, and plenty of cafes.
+It’s a fun spot to spend time.

-The Capitol Riverfront is a wonderful place to take a stroll and enjoy some people watching.
-Photo credit: F Delventhal
+The riverfront is a wonderful place to take a stroll and enjoy some people-watching.

-Yes, you’re right, three days is not enough to see and experience all of the American capital.
-But our recommended 3 day Washington DC itinerary is enough to get a good sense of this vibrant city and all that it has to offer.
-And if you’re really looking to get a sense of the city’s true history, make sure to reserve a spot on one of our Walking Tours around Washington, DC.
-Our small-group tours are led by knowledgeable locals who take you to the very best sites while revealing their history.
+Three days are not enough to see and experience all of the American capital.
+Still, our recommended 3-day Washington DC itinerary is enough to get a great sense of this vibrant city.
+If you’re really looking to understand the city’s true history, reserve a spot on one of our Walking Tours around Washington, DC.
+Our small-group tours are led by knowledgeable locals.
+They take you to the best sites and reveal their history.
 Don’t miss out!

 Photo of author